vishalmp-dev/Vishal_Mp/README.md

 * Building full stack web applications
 * Exploring AI-powered products and workflows
+* Learning about SaaS and product development
+* Exploring freelancing opportunities
-* Working on startup projects at MogArena
+* Contributing to startup projects at MogArena
-* Learning by building and shipping projects

 ---